Pseudo Little Red Dot: an Active Black Hole Embedded in a Dense and Dusty, Metal-Poor Starburst Galaxy at z=5.96: Spectral and Photometric Analysis of Pseudo-LRD-NOM

 Figure~\ref{fig:spec} shows the NIRSpec PRISM spectrum of our target.
 The Balmer H$\alpha$ and H$\beta$ emission lines are clearly visible, while no other lines are detected.
 The integrated H$\alpha$ line has $\rm S/N > 25$, while $\rm S/N (H\beta)\approx 8$.
 Given this, the lack of [OIII]$\lambda5007$ emission is immediately striking.

-We fitted the profiles of the H$\alpha$ and H$\beta$ lines using a two-Gaussian component model in each case.
-To correct for the line spread function, we used the msafit tool developed by \citet{degraaff2024}, which takes into account the position of the object in the NIRSpec slitlet, as well as the source morphology.
-Our results indicate that the H$\alpha$ line has two components, a main narrow one and another fainter and broad (Fig.~\ref{fig:linefit}).
-The line profile fitting with two Gaussian components is significantly better than the one obtained with only one Gaussian or a Lorentzian profile.
-We applied a Bayesian information criterion \citep[BIC;][]{Schwarz1978,Ronayne2025} to validate this result.
-The difference in the Bayesian index $\Delta$BIC that we have obtained is $>25$, in favour of the two-Gaussian line profile model.
+We fitted the profiles of the H$\alpha$ and H$\beta$ lines using the Python package \textsc{unite} v3.0.0 \citep{Hviding2025}.
+To correct for the line spread function (LSF), we used the NIRSpec built-in LSF data \citep{degraaff2024}, which takes into account the position of the object in the NIRSpec slitlet, as well as the source morphology.
+Our results indicate that the H$\alpha$ line has two components, a main narrow one and another fainter and broader (Fig.~\ref{fig:linefit}).
+The line profile fitting with a Gaussian broad component is preferred, but considering either a Lorentzian or exponential profile for the broad component yields very similar results.
+This is based on the Watanabe–Akaike information criterion \citep[WAIC;][]{Watanabi2015}, for which we get $\Delta \rm (WAIC)<1$ between the different two-component models.
+Instead, based on the same criterion, the single component models can be discarded, as they yield $\Delta \rm (WAIC)\gsim 16$ with respect to the two-component ones.

-Instead, the H$\beta$ line is fitted solely with a narrow component, while the expected broad component lies below the noise level.
+The H$\beta$ line is best fitted solely with a narrow component, as the expected broad component lies below the noise level.
 All our measured line fluxes are given in Table~\ref{tab:source}.

-For the broad component of the H$\alpha$ line we measured a full width at half maximum (FWHM) of $4457^{+1406}_{-852} \, \rm km \, s^{-1}$.
+For the broad component of the H$\alpha$ line we measured a full width at half maximum (FWHM) of $3214^{+841}_{-1005} \, \rm km \, s^{-1}$.
 This large broadening indicates the presence of an active black hole at the centre of our source, as is the case for basically all LRDs \citep[e.g.,][]{Hviding2025}.
 Note that a symmetric broadening of an emission line can be due to other factors, particularly clump rotation \citep[e.g.,][]{Cooper2025}.
-However, the large value of the line broad-component FWHM makes the clump-rotation hypothesis unlikely and, crucially, no clumps are visible in the high spatial resolution NIRCam images of {\it Pseudo-LRD-NOM}.
-We can also discard that the line broadening is produced by effects related to stellar kinematics, because such broadenings are typically much smaller than the value measured here for {\it Pseudo-LRD-NOM'}s H$\alpha$ emission line \citep[e.g.,][]{Tenorio2010,Amorin2024}.
+However, the large value of the H$\alpha$ broad-component FWHM makes the clump-rotation hypothesis unlikely and, crucially, no clumps are visible in the high spatial resolution NIRCam images of {\it Pseudo-LRD-NOM}.
+We can also discard that the line broadening is produced by other effects related to stellar kinematics, because such broadenings are typically much smaller than the value measured here for {\it Pseudo-LRD-NOM'}s H$\alpha$ emission line \citep[e.g.,][]{Tenorio2010,Amorin2024}.